Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Simulation Results

 \subsection{Training Settings and Results}

-In the training scenario, we utilize a random velocity disturbance setup, wherein the leading vehicle's velocity disturbance is sampled from a Gaussian distribution with zero mean and a standard deviation of $2$ m/s independently at each time step within an episode.
-This chosen velocity disturbance is then multiplied by the time step ($0.1$s) and added to the head vehicle's original velocity.
-For the parameters for HDV car-following model (i.e., OVM), we consider $\alpha = 0.6,\beta=0.9,s_{\text{st}}=5,s_{\text{go}}=35$.
-The equilibrium spacing and velocity are $20$ m and $15$ m/s.
+In the training scenario, we utilize a random velocity disturbance setup, wherein the head vehicle's velocity disturbance is sampled from a Gaussian distribution with zero mean and a standard deviation of $2$\,m/s independently at each time step within an episode.
+This chosen velocity disturbance is then multiplied by the time step ($0.1$\,s) and added to the head vehicle's original velocity.

+Without loss of generality, we choose the optimal velocity model (OVM) \cite{bando1998analysis} as the car-following model $\mathbb{F}$, following the setting of LCC~\cite{wang2021leading}.
+Note that the OVM can be replaced by any car-following model without influencing the applicability of the proposed method.
+The OVM reads as follows:

+where constants $\alpha,\beta>0$ represent car-following gains. $V(s)$ denotes the spacing-dependent desired velocity of HDVs with the form given in Eq. (\ref{eq:optimal_speed}), where $s_{\mathrm{st}}$ and $s_{\mathrm{go}}$ represent the spacing thresholds for stopped and free-flow states, respectively, and $v_{\mathrm{max}}$ denotes the free-flow velocity.